logicblocks/salutem/docs/getting-started.md

 * it is `nil`;
 * it is for a realtime check; or
-* it is for a background check and was produced more than the time to re-evaluation of the check in the past.
+* it is for a background check and was produced further in the past than specified by the time to re-evaluation.

 ## Managing checks using a registry